 About Annelise Riles

-Annelise Riles is the Executive Director of the Roberta Buffett Institute for Global Studies at Northwestern University, enhancing Northwestern’s reputation for cutting-edge, interdisciplinary programs and research on globally relevant topics.
+Annelise Riles is the Executive Director of the Northwestern Roberta Buffett Institute for Global Affairs, enhancing Northwestern’s reputation for cutting-edge, interdisciplinary programs and research on globally relevant topics.
 Riles is also the Associate Provost for Global Affairs and a professor of law and anthropology.

 Her scholarship spans a wide range of substantive areas including human rights, managing and accommodating cultural differences, and the regulation of the global financial markets.